-Providing you with delicious recipes is important to us, but we also care about our impact on the health of our readers and the environment from our beautiful mountains and around the world.
-To do our part, we offer some healthy and environmentally friendly recipes for you.
+Providing you with delicious recipes is important to us.
+We care about our impact on the health of our readers and the environment.
+So we want to share some healthy recipes that are good for you and good for the planet.

 PLEASE JOIN US!

 We want to encourage you to participate in the Meatless Monday campaign with us.
 Even if you don’t skip meat on Monday, try it ONE DAY a week for one month.

 Technically, that’s only 4 days out of 31 with no meat.